malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 All mammals have a neocortex, and birds have a similar structure called the dorsal ventricular ridge (DVR) that neuroscience suggests provides similar capability to the neocortex [SDOct2012].

 ### Neuronal structure
 The neurons in mammalian brains and in artificial neural networks are completely different in the physical way in which they operate, but that difference is not significant for the experience of consciousness.
-This article uses them both interchangeably for examples when expressing ideas.
+Any mechanism that supports sufficient flexibility of learning could suffice.

-Further to that, any mechanism that supports sufficient flexibility of learning could suffice.
+This article uses biological and artificial neural networks interchangeably for examples when expressing ideas.

 ### Physical location in space
 Main conclusion: